julietebili/julietebili/README.md

 📫 Reach me on my 08033220799

-⚡️ Fun fact about me, am a  goal getter.
+⚡️ Fun fact about me, am a  goal getter and loves to pray.